 (ii) Are an equity impact enterprise; and”.

-(B) Paragraph (2) is amended by striking the figure “$100,000,000” and inserting the figure “$50,000,000” in its place.
+(C) Paragraph (2) is amended by striking the figure “$100,000,000” and inserting the figure “$50,000,000” in its place.

-(d) Section 2165(b)(3) (D.C.
-Official Code § 2-281.04(b)(3)) is amended to read as follows:
+(d) Section 2165 (D.C.
+Official Code § 2-281.04) is amended to read as follows:

+(1) Subsection (a) is amended by striking the phrase “The Fund Manager” and inserting the phrase “A Fund Manager” in its place.

+(2) Subsection (b) is amended as follows:

+(A) Paragraph (1) is amended by striking the phrase “The Fund Manager” and inserting the phrase “A Fund Manager” in its place.

+(B) Paragraph (2) is amended by striking the phrase “The Fund Manager” and inserting the phrase “A Fund Manager” in its place.

+(C) Paragraph (3) is amended to read as follows:

-“(3)(A) The Fund Manager shall establish, for each selected eligible business, a 12-month individualized business plan.
+“(3)(A) A Fund Manager shall establish, for each selected eligible business, a 12-month individualized business plan.

 “(B) The individualized business plan shall include technical assistance, provided at no cost to the eligible business, which shall include education on the management and scale of a business through live training or guided recorded sessions.